Bachelor of Fine Arts

 - Environmental Designers

 A portfolio review is not done at the time of admission, but instead, is done at the end of the first year for placement in the BFA degree program.
+We have more information on the BGSU BFA graphic design major admissions process.

 * Job placement and salary information was compiled by the Office of Academic Assessment through the Graduation Survey from AY2015-2018.
 The data are gathered around the time of Commencement and a follow-up survey six months post Commencement.
 For the salary question, data for programs with fewer than fifteen responses are not included.
 Salaries for those programs are from the National Association of Colleges and Employers Summer 2019 Survey.
 For questions regarding the data, contact email@example.com.